hyprverse/.github/README.md

-# .github
+## Welcome to the Hyprverse
-All of my hyprland configurgation
+This is my dotfiles, programs,scripts for hyprland More info comming soon